fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-We have to slightly change the definition of the store to get the library up and running:
+We'll have to slightly change the definition of the store to get the library up and running:

 ```js
 // ...